 - NUP6: use repeatable elements

-NUPP is open-source and published for free under a Creative Commons license.
+NUPP is open and free, and published under a Creative Commons license.

 Written by: Nader K. Rad